-Hereafter, we omit the notation "(t)" for brevity as long as we do not need clarification on it.
-Moreover, we denote the quadruple integral with respect to (a, h, z, k) by the single integral with respect to $\mathbf{s} := (a, h, z, k)$, with which expression of the above Eq.(4) is reduced to be $\int g(\mathbf{s}) d\mathbf{s} \equiv 1$, for example.
+Hereafter, we omit the notation "(t)" for brevity when we do not need clarification on it.
+Moreover, we denote the quadruple integral with respect to (a, h, z, k) by the single integral with respect to s := (a, h, z, k), with which expression of the above Eq.
+(4) is reduced to be $\int g(s) ds \equiv 1$ , for example.
 The total population is assumed to be constant throughout and standardized to be unity.

-A financial asset a is composed of bond b and money m; namely $a \equiv b + m$.
+A financial asset a is composed of bond b and money m; namely $a \equiv b+m$ .
 Human capital h is defined by knowledge and skill and is formed by investing time in learning.
-We define human capital h(t) by a continuous variable, while actual contribution to the productivity of the firm, which we call the class of human capital h_S , is given by a step function: $h_S := h_S(h)$ as illustrated in Fig.2.
-A reason behind this stepfunction formulation is supported by several facts that are more often observed in developing countries: (i) the classes that are identified by the graduation of each stage of schooling, for example, are often an observable index based on which jobs or positions are assigned, and (ii) unexpected interruption of learning in the middle of a school stage caused by a large-scale disaster prevents young people from acquiring an organized skill and knowledge at the applicable level.
-Without such formulation, human capital would become theoretically indifferent to physical production capital, and a model would lose an essential aspect associated with an issue of education disruption caused by a disaster.
+We define human capital h(t) by a continuous variable, while actual contribution to the productivity of the firm, which we call the class of human capital $h_S$ , is given by a step function: $h_S := h_S(h)$ as illustrated in Fig. 2.
+A reason behind this step-function formulation, which we introduce as a novel feature to the existing literature, is supported by several facts that are more often observed in developing countries: (i) the classes that are identified by the graduation of each stage of schooling, for example, are often an observable index based on which jobs or positions are assigned, and (ii) unexpected interruption of learning in the middle of a school stage caused by a large-scale disaster prevents young people from acquiring an organized skill and knowledge at the applicable level.
+Without such formulation, human capital would become theoretically indifferent to physical production capital (as illustrated in Barro and Sala-i Martin (2004) for example), and a model would lose an essential aspect associated with an issue of education disruption caused by a disaster.
 On the other hand, because we do not consider health and injury in the model although they are one of the factors that compose working capacity in the real world, we assume that human capital is not directly damaged by a disaster.
 We further assume that human capital investment is conducted by allocating a portion of the time to learning, and is thus associated with a decrease in labor income as an opportunity cost.